Residue and residue testing

 There are three standards used in Australia for residues:

 - extraneous residue limits (ERLs)

 - maximum levels (MLs).

-These standards may vary from country to country as a result of different climates, pests and diseases.
+Standards for Australia’s trading partners may vary from country to country, often as a result of different climates, pests and diseases.

-The NRS checks the results of sample analysis for compliance with Australian and international residue and contaminant standards.
-A residue is classified as ‘present’ in a sample if its concentration is greater than the limit of reporting (LOR) established for NRS purposes.
-The NRS typically sets the LOR at 10 to 20 per cent of the relevant Australian Standard (MRL, ERL or ML).
+The NRS checks the results of sample analysis for compliance with Australian and any relevant international standards.
+A residue or contaminant is classified as ‘present’ in a sample if its concentration is greater than the limit of reporting (LOR) established for NRS purposes.

 Extraneous residue limits

 ERLs concern residues originating from environmental sources of pesticides that are no longer registered.

 MLs were established as an effective risk management function for foods which provide a significant contribution to the dietary exposure of a particular contaminant.
 MLs are set at levels that are consistent with the protection of public health and safety, and are reasonably achievable through sound production and natural resource management practices.

 Interpreting the presence of residues in the absence of an Australian Standard